Titles of Pleadings

 Some litigants like to add what I call a “suffix” to the title of the motion which explains what it seeks.
 Continuing with our example, the Motion for Sanctions may be elongated to be called Motion for Sanctions under TRCP 215.2, or, Motion for Sanctions for Failure to Appear for Deposition, or even more so – Motion for Sanctions under TRCP 215.2 for Failure to Appear for Deposition.
 While some attorneys practice this suffix and it works for them, I tend to abstain from this step variation because this can simply become too wordy.
 After all, the context is in the motion itself, not the title.
 However, at times, I find it practical to add a suffix.

 As evident, this creates room for plenty of variety.
 Two litigants can file the same exact motion and the first one’s would be called Motion for Sanctions while the second one would name his Plaintiff’s Motion to Sanction Defendant under TRCP 215.2 for Failure to Appear at Deposition.
 Both motion titles would be correct.
-Motion titles are subjective and common sense should guide the drafter.
+Pleading titles are subjective and common sense should guide the drafter.

 There are two major exceptions to the above.
 The first exception is the Motion for Leave.
 With this motion, a suffix is always recommended.
 For example, a request for continuance in discovery is best entitled Motion for Leave to Extend Time for Discovery.